gpetuhov/SampleNDK/README.md

 # SampleNDK
 Learning the very basics of Android NDK with Kotlin.
+Calling native method from Kotlin, and Kotlin method from native.

 ## Requirements
 * Android Studio 3.5 Canary 7